Hobby horse: Hodening or Hoodening

-Laare Vane
+Laair Vane

-A New Year custom from the Isle of Man, involving a white-painted wooden horse's head with red-painted snapping jaws, with a white sheet attached.
+A Christmas and New Year custom from the Isle of Man, involving a white-painted wooden horse's head with red-painted snapping jaws, with a white sheet attached.
 Draped in the sheet, a man would carry the head, racing unexpectedly into the room and chase any girls present out of the house, followed by the rest of the company.
-When the Laare Vane (white mare) caught a girl she would take his place under the sheet to carry the horse back into the house, sitting away from the others while a kind of sword-dance was performed with sticks by six male dancers to the tune "Mylecharane's March" played on the fiddle.
+When the Laair Vane (white mare) caught a girl she would take his place under the sheet to carry the horse back into the house, sitting away from the others while a kind of sword-dance was performed with sticks by six male dancers to the tune "Mylecharane's March" played on the fiddle.
 As the climax of the dance the fiddler would enter the circle of dancers and be imprisoned by their intertwined sticks; the dancers then, with wild cries, "cut off his head" and he fell to the ground.
-The "dead" fiddler was then blindfolded and led to the Laare Vane, and knelt with his head in her lap.
+The "dead" fiddler was then blindfolded and led to the Laair Vane, and knelt with his head in her lap.
 Another person would question the fiddler about events in the coming year (particularly who would become Valentines) and his replies were believed to be true predictions.